JFoederer/robotframeworkMBT/README.md

 * when-steps evaluate both the `:IN:` and `:OUT:` expressions
 * then-steps evaluate only the `:OUT:` expressions

 If evaluation of any expression fails or is False, then the scenario cannot be executed at the current position.
 By properly annotating all steps to reflect their impact on the system or its environment, you can model the intended relations between scenarios.
 This forms the specification model.
-The step implementations use keywords to connect to the system under test.
-The keywords perform actions or check the specified behaviour.
+The step implementations use keywords to connect to, and interact with, the system under test.
+The keywords perform actions and check outputs to verify the specified behaviour.

-You can keep your models clean by deleting domain terms that are no longer relevant (e.g. `del postcard`).
-For local data the reserved `scenario` scope can be used, which is automatically cleared at the end of the scenario.
-If multiple expressions are needed you can separate them in the `*model info*` by using the pipe symbol (`|`) or by starting the next expression on a new line.
-A single expression cannot be split over multiple lines.

-There are three typical kinds of steps
+There are three typical kinds of steps:

 * __Action__
   When-steps perform an action on the system that alters its state.
 These steps can have dependencies stated in their `:IN:` conditions that are needed before starting the action.
 Statements in the `:OUT:` expressions indicate what changes are expected by executing this action.